un110076/SeasonsGreetings/README.md

 # SeasonsGreetings
-Season's Greetings by Algorithmic Differentiation
+Season's Greetings by Algorithmic Differentiation; see SeasonsGreetings.pdf.